 Period pain can range from pesky to debilitating.
 Many women take the Pill just to relieve menstrual cramping and heavy bleeding.
 While this treatment may be effective, the Pill can lead to long-term hormonal imbalance and estrogen dominance, which may predispose some to hormone related cancers, such as breast cancer.
 Estrogen dominance means that there is too much estrogen in relationship to progesterone, the two main female hormones.
 This can exacerbate cramping, PMS, and weight gain.
 Here are some natural remedies for cramp relief.

 First off, address the underlying issue.
 Have your female hormone levels tested (easy do-at-home saliva test) to determine if you do have too much estrogen and/or not enough progesterone.
 This is easy to fix using bio-identical hormone therapies, usually made with wild yam.
 Avoid using over-the-counter progesterone creams, which can build up in fatty tissue and swing the pendulum too far the other way (which comes with a whole host of other unpleasant symptoms).
 Also, hypothyroidism can worsen cramping.
 Have your adrenal hormones checked (another easy saliva test) and corrected.
 Adrenal hormones govern the thyroid, and fixing the adrenals is the upstream way to fix the thyroid.
-Have your TSH, T3, and T4 levels checked for thyroid function. (you can order a simple panel yourself on www.directlabs.com)
+Have your TSH, T3, and T4 levels checked for thyroid function. (you can order these tests yourself here.)

 Clean up your diet.
 Cut out refined foods, especially white sugar and white flour products.
 Get mineral-rich leafy greens and eat them daily for the magnesium.
 Most people don’t get enough magnesium, and it is a natural muscle relaxer.
 Increase your vitamin B intake through a multi or B-rich foods like eggs, liver, meat, brown rice.
 Reduce caffeine–cut down on coffee especially.
 Avoid trans fats and up your essential fatty acid intake.
 Get more omega 3s via salmon, walnuts, or flaxseed oil.